Hundred Years' Croatian–Ottoman War: Interregnum period

 In 1526, Ottoman forces led by Sultan Suleiman the Magnificent decisively defeated Hungarian army led by King Louis II at the battle of Mohács, which led to the collapse of Kingdom of Hungary.
 Louis, who had no heir, died in battle.
-Croatia and Hungary became disputed territories between Ferdinand I of the House of Habsburg, and John Zápolya, Voivode of Transylvania.
+In ensuing interregnum Croatia and Hungary became disputed territories between Ferdinand I of the House of Habsburg, and John Zápolya, Voivode of Transylvania.
 Most of the Croatian nobles backed Ferdinand.
-On 1 January 1527, the Croatian Parliament unanimously elected Ferdinand as King of Croatia at their assembly in Cetin.
+On 1 January 1527, the Croatian Parliament assembled in Cetingrad and unanimously elected Ferdinand as King of Croatia.

 Although on election of Cetin, Ferdinand Habsburg pledged to provide both financial and military aid to Croatian nobility who elected him, in reality he soon turned out to be unable to fully keep his promises.
 Croatian nobility continuously asked him to invest in both reconstruction of fortifications on the borderlands towards the Ottoman Empire and send actual troops to man them.
 They usually argued that by defending Croatia, Ferdinand actually defends the Holy Roman Empire from the Ottoman incursions.
 At one point Croatians even pointed to the possibility of switching sides and actually allowing Ottoman armies freely pass through Croatia in order to attack the Holy Roman Empire.
-Ferdinand, however, invested most of his forces in civil war against Zapolya, could only offer limited help before the civil war with Zapolya was resolved.
+Ferdinand, however, who firstly invested most of his forces in civil war against Zapolya, could only offer limited help before the civil war with Zapolya was resolved.